-filterDetails-methods Obtain details about a filter operation filterList-class 39 filterDetails(result = "filterResult", filterId = "missing") When no particular filterId is specified all the details are returned filterDetails(result = "filterResult", filterId = "ANY") You can also obtain a particular subset of details filterList-class
+filterDetails-methods Obtain details about a filter operation filterDetails(result = "filterResult", filterId = "ANY") You can also obtain a particular subset of details

 A filtering operation captures details about its metadata and stores it in a filterDetails slot in a filterResult object that is accessed using the filterDetails method.
 Each set of metadata is indexed by the filterId of the filter allowing for all the metadata in a complex filtering operation to be recovered after the final filtering.